Here are some answers to the most frequently asked questions about caring for fiber art quilts.

 Q: What is the best way to launder my art quilt?

 A: First make sure your quilt is able to be laundered.
 Verify that all the materials used on the surface can be submerged in water.
-Any exceptions will be noted on the label.
+Any exceptions should be noted on the label.
 If you must launder your quilt the best way is to just hand wash gently in warm water.
 Swish the quilt side to side or gently up and down.
 Do not rub.
-If detergent is used it should be mild, neutral PH.
+If detergent is used it should be a mild one, with neutral PH.

 Q: What is the best way to hang my art quilt?